tylertitsworth/5th-age-srd/Classes/Wizard.md

 ### Ritual Magic

-Wizards can cast their spells as rituals.
+Wizards can cast arcane [rituals](../General-Rules/Rituals.md).

 #### Champion Feat

-You can cast full rituals by using all your actions each round to focus on the ritual for 1d3 + 1 rounds.
-As with standard rituals, your fast rituals are not meant to replace combat spells; they're a means of acquiring and improvising wondrous magical effects rather than a means of inflicting damage and conditions.
+You can master a ritual in half the required time.

 ## Class Talents